CreativeInteractionsLab/DeformableControllers/README.md

 2. The processing code runs but the progress bar doesn't move.

-Either your Arduino is not running StandardFirmata (upload it from the Arduino IDE), or there is something wrong with the wiring (double-check the schemtic).
+Either your Arduino is not running StandardFirmata (upload it from the Arduino IDE), or there is something wrong with the wiring (double-check the schematic).
 Talk to us if both don't address the issue.

-3. What am I actually making with the Arduio?
+3. What am I actually making with the Arduino?

 You are making a potential divider that measures the voltage drop with a current passes through your sensor.
 The processing code converts it into resistance (R1) and visualizes it as a progress bar.